ProjectCodeKw/Word-Recognition-/README.md

 `library_name --version`

-**If you got an error it means the library was notinstalled correctly**
+**If you got an error it means the library was not installed correctly**

 *a video that might help you install streamlit if this problem occured:*

 --> https://youtu.be/Uloc4Z0SUks?si=KZmxrbT8ycPoyK7q

-3- Throught ur favourite terminal type the following command to run the website on ur local host `streamlit run app.py`
+3- Throught ur favourite terminal type the following command to run the website on ur local host

+`streamlit run app.py`

 ## REFERENCES: